A Community of Reflection & Action

 Call a chaplain if you:

-- Want to connect with others from your own spiritual or religious practice
+- Would like to connect with others from your own spiritual or religious practice.

-- Want to learn about other spiritual or religious traditions
+- Would like to learn about other people’s spiritual or religious traditions.

-- Have questions about your own spiritual journey
+- Have questions about your own religious or spiritual journey.

 The Center for Spirituality chaplains’ offices are on the first floor of the Golisano Academic Center.
 Our offices are safe, judgment-free, and confidential places.
 Please feel free to contact any of the chaplains listed if we ever can be of service.
 All are welcome.